-The most common minerals in the world are the feldspars, which make up nearly 60% of the earth's crust.
+The most common minerals in the world are the feldspars, which make up nearly 60% of the Earth's crust.
 Given the ubiquity of feldspar, it is somewhat surprising that there are so few feldspar gemstones.
-By contrast, another very common mineral, quartz, has as least a dozen well-known gemstone varieties, including amethyst, citrine, tiger's eye, chalcedony and agate.
+By contrast, another very common mineral, quartz, has at least a dozen well-known gemstone varieties, including amethyst, citrine, tiger's eye, chalcedony and agate.

 Amazonite, moonstone and orthoclase are all potassium feldspars.
 They have a hardness of 6 to 6.5 on the Mohs scale, and a vitreous luster.
 Moonstone is a very well-known gemstone, but orthoclase and amazonite are not.

 Amazonite is a gemstone variety of green microcline.
 It is named after the Amazon River in Brazil, though surprisingly, no deposits have been found in that location.
 The story is that some green stones were found in the Amazon River area, but mineralogists believe that there is no green feldspar in that area, though there are deposits elsewhere in Brazil.